Async handoff scorecard for offshore teams working across time zones

 Cross-time-zone outsourcing breaks down when managers treat every task as a chat thread.
 The assistant starts work hours later, reads a partial message, guesses at the missing context, and leaves the manager with rework the next morning.

-A usable async handoff has four pieces: the owner, the finished output, the current status, and the escalation rule.
+A usable async handoff has four pieces: the owner, the finished finished result, the current status, and the ask-for-help rule.
 If one piece is missing, the task needs either a tighter SOP or a short meeting before it moves offshore.

 How to apply it

-Score each workflow before assigning it to an offshore teammate.
-Inbox triage, reporting, CRM cleanup, research, and ticket updates usually work well because the output is easy to inspect.
+Score each work process before assigning it to an offshore teammate.
+Inbox sorting, reporting, CRM cleanup, research, and ticket updates usually work well because the finished result is easy to inspect.
 Client exceptions, refunds, legal language, and urgent judgment calls need an approval path.

 Use meetings for ambiguity, not for routine status.
 A weekly 1:1 can review patterns and coach judgment, while daily handoffs should live in the task board with links, screenshots, due times, and the exact condition that requires a pause.